Accounting for Notes Receivable

-Since notes receivable have a longer duration than accounts receivable, they usually require the maker to pay interest in addition to the principle at the maturity of the note.
-Interest receivable is recognized on balance sheet in addition to the face value of notes receivable.
+Since notes receivable have a longer duration than accounts receivable, they usually require the maker to pay interest in addition to the principle, at the maturity of the note.
+Interest receivable is recognized on the balance sheet in addition to the face value of notes receivable.

 Notes receivable usually arise when accounts receivable are converted to notes receivable when the customer wants to extend the date of payment and in return agrees to pay interest.
 Such agreement is recorded formally as a promissory note.
 Notes receivable also arise when a business lends an amount to another party against a documented promise to pay it back.

-The amount promised on a note may be receivable in single sum or in multiple installments.
-Notes receivable appear in balances sheet either as current asset or a non-current asset.
-The amount that is due within 12 months is recorded as current asset and the rest is recognized as non-current asset.
+The amount promised on a note may be receivable in a single sum or in multiple installments.
+Notes receivable appear in balance sheet, either as a current asset or a non-current asset.
+The portion that is due within 12 months is recorded as current asset and the rest is recognized as a non-current asset.

-The accounting treatment of the interest that is accrued but remains unpaid up to balance sheet date depends on whether the interest is compounded or not.
-If it is compound interest, the accrued interest that remains unpaid is added to the principal of notes receivable and carried over to the next accounting period.
-If it is simple interest, it is recorded separately as interest receivable on the balance sheet.
+The accounting treatment of interest that is accrued but remains unpaid up to balance sheet date, depends on whether the interest is compound or simple.
+If it is a compound interest, the accrued interest that remains unpaid is added to the principal of note receivable and carried over to the next accounting period.

 When accounts receivable are converted to notes receivable, the following journal entry is required:

-When a business lends money to other parties against promissory notes, it is recognized as follows:
+When a business sells goods/services or lends money to other parties against promissory notes, it is recognized as follows:

-Interest accrued on a note receivable is calculated as per following formula:
+Interest accrued on a note receivable is calculated using the following formula: